arp242/arp242.net/_posts/rimworld-mod-linux.md

 to know this for a simple mod like this, but it's useful to know if you want to write actual real mods.

-Anyway, so how to add our custom logic?
-Let's first add a new "thought" we want to apply to `Defs/ThoughtDefs/RainingBlood.xml` we created earlier:
+To add our custom logic first add a new "thought" we want to apply to `Defs/ThoughtDefs/RainingBlood.xml` we created earlier:

     <ThoughtDef>
         <defName>BloodCoveredCannibal</defName>